pricehatfield/finaggle/README.md

 - **CSV files in `data/` may use mixed quoting**: Not all fields are necessarily quoted, and quoting is typically only used for fields containing commas or special characters (e.g., Description fields).
 - **Import logic**: Always use pandas' default quoting behavior when reading CSVs, unless the file is known to be fully quoted.
 Forcing `quoting=csv.QUOTE_ALL` can cause column misalignment and data errors.
 - **If you encounter import errors**: First check the data file for quoting style, then update the import logic or README as needed to match real-world data.
+- **Output files**: All fields in output CSV files should be properly quote-encapsulated (using `csv.QUOTE_NONNUMERIC` or equivalent) to ensure consistent parsing across different tools and systems.

 ### Source Detail Formats